1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

 In Superclass Phil Hoogendoorn, Addie van de Ven, Ludy v.d.
 Werff and Jan Hekman of the Dutch AMEV team, Tom Lynch, Tony Fleming and Darren Stock (GB), Bert Rueckert (D).

-A lot of activities to entertain the many riders and their supporters.
+A lot of activities to entertain the many riders and their supporters were organized.
 A Bar-B-Que Disco was organized as well as street theater, clowns, fairs, skateboard and freestyle demos were given.
 Freestyle demos by Craig Campbell, Glynn Lewis, Pepi Winder, Jason Lunn, Andy Shoara.
-The USA Skyway Freestyle team gave demos as well; Scottie Freeman, Eddie Roman, Carlo Grigs and Maurice Mayer entertained the crowd.
+The USA Skyway Freestyle team present as well gave demo's; Scottie Freeman, Eddie Roman, Carlo Grigs and Maurice Mayer entertained the crowd.

 During the event, the official Press present on the infield were gathered together and received an official warning.
 They weren´t allowed to stand in the corners and could not use their flashlights anymore !!!
 They were hindering the riders `they said`.

 18 countries were represented with in total 1365 entries.
 Riders from:

 Australia - Brazil - Canada - Chile - Denmark - England - France - Germany - Holland - Ireland - Mexico - New Zealand - Norway - Scotland - Sweden - Switzerland - USA and Zimbabwe.

 Speaker during the event was Australian (I.BMX.F. board member) Abe Schneider.

 Results of the I.BMX.F.
 World Championships - Slough, England.